File Your Case With A Medical Malpractice Lawyer In NJ

 The first is compensatory damages and this is regarding the quantifiable financial losses you suffered as a result of malpractice.
 For example, lost wages, and medical bills incurred are economic damages that fall under the heading of compensatory damages.

 These types of damages are compensation for non-quantifiable losses like pain and suffering that is suffered as a result of an incidence of malpractice.

 The final category of damages, punitive damages are rarely awarded in cases of medical malpractice in NJ.
 Typically, these types of damages are only awarded if it is found that the defendant was especially, or intentionally negligent.
 In New Jersey, these types of damage awards are capped.
 The law restricts the amount of money someone may be awarded in punitive damages in NJ to either five times the number of compensatory damages awarded or $350,000, whichever is greater.

 Work with an Expert & Win Your Case

 A medical malpractice claim can be highly complex, and you may be required to jump through certain procedural hoops, unique to these types of claims.
 From sworn testimony by a qualified medical expert to the evaluation of your claim, expert guidance and counsel are needed when initiating a claim so seek out and engage a medical malpractice lawyer in NJ.

 An attorney who handles medical malpractice cases will have the contacts, experience, and understanding of procedures and processes to position your case to ensure the best chance for a successful outcome.
-If you’re considering initiating a medical malpractice lawsuit in NJ, give the experts at Lord, Kobrin, Alvarez & Fattell, LLC and schedule a free no-obligation consultation to discuss your case.
+If you’re considering initiating a medical malpractice lawsuit in NJ, give the experts at Lord, Kobrin, Alvarez & Fattell, LLC (Best Law Firm In NJ) and schedule a free no-obligation consultation to discuss your case.
 Give us a call today at 908-379-8642.